 Adaptive LASSO for Cox proportional hazards models with data-driven penalty selection and improved variable selection properties.
 Unlike standard LASSO, the adaptive LASSO uses weights based on initial parameter estimates to provide consistent variable selection (oracle property) and reduced bias for non-zero coefficients.
 This implementation supports multiple weight calculation methods, cross-validation for optimal penalty selection, stability selection for robust variable identification, and comprehensive model diagnostics.
 Particularly effective for high-dimensional survival data where traditional methods fail, genomic studies with many biomarkers, and clinical prediction models requiring sparse, interpretable solutions.
-The method automatically handles tied survival times, stratified analysis, and provides uncertainty quantification through bootstrap procedures.
+The method supports tie handling in refitted Cox models, optional stratification for Cox modeling, and bootstrap-based stability selection.

 Usage